 If you have a brick and mortar business that is eligible to show an address on the map, but the street view location is in the incorrect location, according to Google you can edit incorrect street view imagery in the following ways:

-- Change the map marker for your business if it is in the incorrect location in order to associate it with different (correct) Street View imagery
+Change the map marker for your business if it is in the completely incorrect location in order to associate it with different (correct) Street View imagery.

-- Additionally, if you find that the "access point" for your business is in the wrong place such as behind the building or in a side alley, you can use the steps described in this help article to move the access point resulting in the street view imagery also moving.
+Additionally, if you find that the "access point" for your business is in the wrong place such as behind the building or in a side alley, you can use the steps described in this help article to move the access point resulting in the street view imagery also moving.
+The "See Outside" (Search) or "Street View & 360°" (Maps) images are mathematically tied to the pin's coordinates.
+Moving the pin to the actual front door is the official fix for an image showing a back alley.

-If you have a brick and mortar business that is eligible to show an address on the map, and the street view image is in the correct location, BUT the street view image is really ugly or outdated, you are unfortunately out of luck.
-Eventually, Google will rephotograph the area, but there is not a direct way to change street view imagery.
+If you have a brick and mortar business that is eligible to show an address on the map, and the street view image is in the correct location, BUT the street view image is really ugly or outdated, there isn't a method by which to force Google to rephotograph the area.

 Learn more about how to get your business in the Google Local 3-Pack.